fenghen360/HomBlocks/README.md

 Traditional way for construction of multi-gene alignment from organelle genomes
 -------
+　　Almost all studies regarding with organelle genomics were accustomed to making phylogeny analyses by taking advantage of multiple genes in improvements of phylogentic resolution.
+But, usually, every single set of orthology genes was need to be pre-aligned, then concatenation was performed among these common aligned genes.

 Reasons why alignment cannot be established using whole organelle genomes
 -------